 The cute cobbled town is overlooked by many Inca terraces, some of which are still used for crops today.
 Sibi gave us a tour of the town and showed us how chicha (an alcoholic beverage) is downed (not suitable for gringos?)

 If you see a house with a red flag outside it, this indicates chicha (a kind of beer) is being served.
 I’ve tasted the non-alcoholic version, chica morada, (ok to drink in cities), which was lush; this one didn’t look that inviting.

-The train to Machu Picchu Pueblo (also called Aguas Calientes) from Ollataytambo took 1.5 hours.
-Inca Rail serve a free beverage and snack, which is a nice touch, you follow the tropical forest and the Amazon River to the destination.
+The train to Machu Picchu Pueblo (also called Aguas Calientes) from Ollantaytambo took 1.5 hours.
+Inca Rail serves a free beverage and snack, which is a nice touch, you follow the tropical forest and the Amazon River to the destination.

 On arrival at the hotel, we showered (much needed hot shower!) and then dined together (all of this was included in the price of the trek).

 Machu Picchu day!
 Ready to see the seventh modern wonder of the world?